NOBLES5E/FeedFlux/README.md

 # FeedFlux

 FeedFlux is a light and versatile tool developed in Go, designed to parse feeds such as RSS, Atom, and more.
-With FeedFlux, these feeds can be transformed into a unified JSON format and streamed directly to your stdout.
-Rather uniquely, this tool also offers the ability to record and resume your progress as needed.
+With FeedFlux, these feeds can be transformed into a unified JSON format and streamed directly to your stdout, one line per item.
+This tool also offers the ability to record and resume your progress as needed.

 ## Installation